 Need help?
-We offer one-on-one and group tutoring on a wide variety of subjects.
+We offer one-on-one and group tutoring for Augusta University students on a wide variety of subjects.
 Sessions are available by drop-in and appointments.

 Scheduled appointments need to be made 48 hours (2 business days) in advance.

 Appointments are available for the following subjects: Accounting, Communication, Computer Science, Economics, English, History, Psychology, and Political Science.

 We value your feedback.
 Share your tutoring experience by completing this satisfaction survey.

 Depending on the subject, tutoring sessions may vary.

 Tutoring for math and physical sciences is available by drop-in.
 The drop-in schedule is listed above.